stefaniejz/module-2-code-challenge-round-1-seattle-web-062419-rails-first-round-code-challenge-1564158485/README.md

 ## The Domain

 You've just been hired by 'Marvel Comics' - congratulations!
-The production staff wants you to make a website that will allow the fans to create [heroines, a woman superhero](http://www.dictionary.com/browse/heroine).
+The production staff wants you to make a website that will allow the fans to create [heroines, women superheroes](http://www.dictionary.com/browse/heroine).
 To do this, we need a way to keep track of all of the new heroines and powers that have been created by the fans.

 Luckily, another developer has already started the job.
 We have a model for heroines and a model for powers.
 Once the database is seeded, visiting `/heroines` displays all of the heroines, and visiting `/powers` displays all of the powers.
 We just don't have a way to associate heroines with powers.